 This year, of course, attention has been focused primarily on Marco Rubio's success in driving Florida Governor Charlie Crist out of the Republican Party (he's now running for the Senate as an Independent) and former Congressman Pat Toomey's success in converting Republican Senator Arlen Specter into a Democrat.
 But in both of those cases one can argue that the targeted incumbent was simply too far out of step with his own party.
 The same ACU ratings index on which Bennett scored an 84 gave Specter a 40.
 The ratings only measure members of Congress but Crist had more than once angered party members with his support of initiatives that were fiercely opposed by most Republicans.
-But given Bennett's long embrace of conservative positions, with relatively few departures from the party-line script over a period of nearly two decades, what happened in
+But given Bennett's long embrace of conservative positions, with relatively few departures from the party-line script over a period of nearly two decades, what happened in Utah was something of a very different and disturbing nature.
+It was checklist politics, a demand for suspension of judgment and lockstep adherence to an ideological instruction manual that would brook no deviation.

 That is important in assessing what is happening in the political wars.
 When Jeff Bell, a member of the American Conservative Union's board of directors, took on and defeated incumbent Republican Senator Clifford Case in a party primary in 1978, it was because Bell's views were, in Republican terms, more mainstream than those of the liberal Case.
 It was not a matter of the extremes knocking off the middle but of a traditional conservative ousting a Republican who was, for all practical purposes, not a Republican at all.
-Similarly, two years later, Alfonse D'Amato knocked off incumbent Republican Senator Jacob Javits, another liberal, in a
+Similarly, two years later, Alfonse D'Amato knocked off incumbent Republican Senator Jacob Javits, another liberal, in a New York primary.

 Signs that this is changing were seen recently within the governing ranks of the GOP, with local party leaders attempting to force National Chairman Michael Steele to adopt a "purity" test to determine which Republican candidates would receive the party's financial support.
 Steele refused to go along but it is the same sentiment that has now ended Robert Bennett's Senate career.